 Modern-day consumers want every tiny detail about the order.
 Keeping up with the demand for last-mile courier tracking needs investments in infrastructure and technology.
 With the advent of on-demand services, customers like complete visibility of the product in transit, which is challenging for many eCommerce companies.

 One of the most significant challenges is to maintain the efficacy of deliveries.
 The heterogeneity of locations and infrastructure issues often led to inefficient delivery schedules.
 This is one area where many eCommerce companies struggle to compete with giants like Amazon.
-But, the secret to Amazon’s last-mile efficacy is a smart delivery solution that enables greater user experience.
+But, the secret to Amazon’s last-mile efficacy is a smart delivery solution that enables a greater user experience.

-How Tookan Helps With Last-Mile Delivery Solution?
+How does Tookan Helps With Last-Mile Delivery Solution?

 Tookan is a smart last-mile delivery solution that helps automate many services.
 For example, the intelligent delivery solution enables auto-allocation of deliveries to the service provider for better efficacy.
-It also helps with the optimised route for delivery personnel to reduce the delivery delays.
+It also helps with the optimised route for delivery personnel to reduce delivery delays.

 But, the best thing about Tookan is its ability to make the last-mile delivery services smarter.
 It will enable you to manage all the activity from a centralised dashboard with practical last-mile courier tracking features.

 Tookan provides complete order details, which are automatically added to your dashboard from the eCommerce store.
 There is a tracking link with each order for you to track every movement of the delivery.
 Customers also have complete tracking details and visibility of the orders.